Durable Goods excluding Transportation New Orders (advance estimate; not seasonally adjusted; USD million) - United States - Census - Monthly

 This series is part of the dataset: Advance manufacturing survey (U.S. Census)

 Download Full Dataset (.xlsx)Latest updates.
-On a sesonally unadjusted basis, in the United States, new orders of durable goods excluding transportation were 211.06 billion US dollars in September 2025, versus 202.02 in the previous month.
-This represents an increase of 4.47 percent.
+On a sesonally unadjusted basis, in the United States, new orders of durable goods excluding transportation stood at 189.70 USD billion in November 2025, compared to 208.88 in October.
+This represents a reduction of 9.18 percent.

 History.
-Here's a snapshot of some statistics calculated on the entire sample: new orders were equal on average to 142.63 billion US dollars; they recorded their maximum of 212.81 in March 2023; they recorded a bottom of 80.16 in July 1992.
+Here's a glimpse of a few descriptive statistics we computed on the full sample: new orders hit a trough of 80.16 billion US dollars in July 1992; they recorded a maximum of 212.81 in March 2023; they had a mean value of 142.91.

 Latest values